TetraTheta/gmod-docs/docs/gmod/sc-tools.md

 * `slow`: Slow walk speed (`+walk`)
 * `walk`: Walk speed

-Here are the speed of the player: The value of reset is tested with a clean player state.
+Here are the speed of the player: The value of 'reset' is tested with a clean player state.

 * `duck`: `0.3` (reset) | `0.8` (fast - 267%)
 * `run`: `400` (reset) | `600` (fast - 150%)